maj323-nau/IMG420-2D_Game_Engines-Gadot/README.md

 Additions to this assignment (eventually) include:
--C# programming instead of GDscript
+- C# programming instead of GDscript
--Particle Effects on the coins
+- Particle Effects on the coins

 My demo is called 4 Coins.
 The point of the game is to reach the end and have four coins.
 You play in a platformer style game as a knight.